mirzaghaderi/rtpcr/README.md

   block = NULL)

-# Paired t.test (equivalent to repeated measure analusis)
+# Paired t.test (equivalent to repeated measure analysis, but not always the same results, due to different calculation methods!)
 TTEST_DDCt(
   data[1:6,],
   numberOfrefGenes = 1,